Projects

 Anti-cruelty Laws in EU countries

 To date, every EU country has anti-cruelty laws.
-‘Cruelty’ is usually defined as inflcting ‘unnecessary’ suffering (knowing that these laws tend to be restricted to companion and/or vertebrate animals).
+‘Cruelty’ is usually defined as inflicting ‘unnecessary’ suffering (knowing that these laws tend to be restricted to companion and/or vertebrate animals).
 Zoophilia is prohibited.

 Aggravated cruelty is usually committed when involving the death of the animal, many animals, recidivism etc.